yinfi/magentic-ui/README.md

 ### 📝 Pre-Requisites

+**Note**: If you're using Windows, we highly recommend using [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux).

-1. If running on **Windows** or **Mac** you must use [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-If running on **Linux**, you should use [Docker Engine](https://docs.docker.com/engine/install/). **Magentic-UI was not tested with other container providers.**
+1. If running on **Windows** or **Mac** you should use [Docker Desktop](https://www.docker.com/products/docker-desktop/) or if inside WSL2 you can install Docker directly inside WSL [docker in WSL2 guide](https://gist.github.com/dehsilvadeveloper/c3bdf0f4cdcc5c177e2fe9be671820c7).
+If running on **Linux**, you should use [Docker Engine](https://docs.docker.com/engine/install/).

-    2. If using Docker Desktop, make sure it is set up to use WSL2:
+If using Docker Desktop, make sure it is set up to use WSL2:
     - Go to Settings > Resources > WSL Integration
     - Enable integration with your development distro You can find more detailed instructions about this step [here](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers).